fireproofsocks/borg/README.md

 This app implements a simple key/value store (think `Map`), but it does it in a distributed way so that data is distributed across all nodes in cluster and data is always written to **two nodes**.
 The cluster should maintain integrity if any single node goes down because data must always exist in two places.

+All members of the cluster are peers: there is no leader.
+There should be no single point of failure.

 Likewise, data is rebalanced when a new node is detected in the cluster.

 To see this in action, you should start up multiple instances of this application.
 You must specify a short name via the `--sname` option.
 For example, open 2 separate terminal tabs and start an instance of the app in each: